Music

 - 77-808 Student TeachingSee Education 40-804, 40-808, 40-824, 40-828

-- 80-100 Recital AttendanceStudents enrolled in this course are required to attend a set number of musical performances in the Music Department and elsewhere during the semester.
+- 80-100 Music ColloquiumThis course is for all music majors to meet each semester to discuss relevant topics in the field of music not generally covered in the core curriculum.
+Faculty or guest speakers will present multiple times per semester.
+Additionally, students enrolled in this course are required to attend a set number of musical performances in the Music Department and elsewhere during the semester.
 In addition, each student must attend one SU Theatre production or Art gallery opening event.
-Students will also gather with faculty for several required listening sessions during the semester.
-Six semesters must be satisfactorily completed to fulfill requirements for the BM or BA (Music) degrees.
+Six semesters must be satisfactorily completed to fulfill requirements for the BM degree and four for the BA (Music) degree.
 Four semesters are required for transfer students, and for students who begin at Southwestern and are admitted to the music major by audition later than the end of their second semester of residence.
 Must be taken Pass/D/F. (Each semester)

 - 80-104 Introduction to MusicA course for non-music majors designed to give students a general understanding of music and to increase their enjoyment of music through musical participation and the development of listening skills.
 Students will consider the various basic applications and manifestations of harmony, melody, time, timbre, texture, genre and form.
 They will refine their skill of aural perception in order to enhance the ability to sharply focus and sustain concentration in listening.
 Students will develop an understanding of musical style by examining works representative of the main musical style periods.
 Contributes to Neuroscience.
 (Each semester) (FA)

-- 80-214 Music Literature IIA historical survey of music from Classical Antiquity through the Baroque.
-Contributes to International Studies.
+- 80-214 Music History 900-1800A historical survey of music from the development of musical notation through the end of the eighteenth century.
+Contributes to Early Modern and Medieval Studies, and International Studies.
 Prerequisite: Music Literature 80-114, or permission of instructor.
 (Fall) (FA)

 - 80-602 Piano Solo Repertoire, AThis course is offered for applied majors as a survey of piano literature.
 (FA)